claudiuandrei/postbus/README.md

 // Data published can be anything const data = {}
 const message = 'Hi'
-const number = 1

 // Publish before you subscribe bus.publish(data)
 bus.publish(message)
-bus.publish(number)

-// Sometimes later
-const subscriber = context => {
+// Because this will exceed the buffer size, it will push the first item out bus.publish(number)

+// The subscription will go over all messages in the buffer bus.subscribe(context => {
   console.log(context)
-}

-// The subscription will go over all messages in the buffer bus.subscribe(subscriber)

-// "Hi" and 1 are logged, but not {} as data is evacuated from the buffer as it reached the max size
+})

+// You can still pusblish here too, and the previous subscriber will catch it all bus.publish(data)

 // Cleanup
 bus.unsubsribe(subscriber)